robinawilliams/audio_downloader/readme.md

 ## How to install this project

-1. Clone this repo. - 'git clone https://github.com/robinawilliams/youtube_audio.git'
+1. Clone this repo - git clone https://github.com/robinawilliams/youtube_audio.git
-2. Install moviepy dependency - 'pip install moviepy'
+2. Install dependencies - pip install mutagen pydub yt-dlp

 ## How to run this project

+1. Add your URLs to the input.txt file.
+Each line is a separate URL
-1. Run the command - 'python conversion.py'
+2. Run the command - python run.py
-2. Enter the mp4 file you want to clip from, e.g., test.mp4
-3. Provide the start and end timestamps (HH:MM:SS, MM:SS, or SS) for the portion you want to clip.
-4. Enter the name you want to save the gif as, e.g. puppies.
+3. Provide the location you want to save the mp3s to

-The outputs will be saved to output_gifs.

 ## Find a bug?